 - (d) For the same grid arrangements as in (b), "thread" S1.
 That is, use the same arrangements as in (a) above but the amino acid sequence in S1.
-Calculate the score again. - (e) Explain the observed differences briefly. - 3.
+Calculate the score again. - (e) Explain the observed differences briefly. - (f) Small Bonus: You may also try the attached code to test your results just change the sequence in the main function.
+It performs a simple search over an HP lattice and returns five arrangements.
+Attach the images for the two sequences above. - 3.
 Hands-on homology modeling exercise using a template: In this assignment you will perform homology modeling using the SwissModel server.

 As a nice and easy example, let us start by modeling a short protein from a family called Crambin.
-Go to the SwissModel server at: https://swissmodel.expasy.org/interactive .
+Go to the SwissModel server at: https://swissmodel.expasy.org/interactive.
 There are three ways of doing homology modeling using the SWISS-MODEL server - a fully automated approach (called Automated mode), Alignment mode which allows you to submit a multiple sequence alignment of your target with one or more templates and a Project mode, which allows you to manually optimize your alignment.
 We will use the automated.

-Note: SwissProt contains a rather extensive help section, please take a look if you need a clarification.
-I suggest you create a login with them, so that your jobs will be saved on the server for about a week.
+Note: SwissProt contains a rather extensive help section, please take a look if you need a clarification: swissmodel.expasy.org/docs/help I suggest you create a login with them, so that your jobs will be saved on the server for about a week.